FAQ

 • 90837 Individual Psychotherapy, 55-60 Minutes

-Should I submit to insurance?
-Yes or No?
+Should I submit for reimbursement from insurance?

 The decision to submit your receipts to your insurance company is one you should weigh carefully.